 One disadvantage of heavier flywheels is that they cost more to make and that adds to the overall cost of the spin bike as well as making the bike heavier which can be a problem when you come to move even with the transport whells

 The big benefit of the heavy flywheel is the natural and smooth riding motion that gives a better and more efficient riding experience.
 This helps to prevent injuries to your joints that could come from the choppiness of the up and down motion which is due to changes in speed that happen when you have a light flywheel in particular when out of the saddle pushing against the resistance.

 But what about bikes such as the Keiser M3i with a light flywheel.
 It only has an 8 lbs flywheel and that is at the back of the bike rather than at the front.

 Despite the light flywheel it still produces a smooth and natural ride and most customers give it top marks.
 It uses a different approach to getting the momentum needed by increasing the speed the flywheel is turning than on traditional spin bikes.

-This additional speed produces the same feel (of momentum or kinetic energy) for the customer when riding the bike as the heavier flywheels with the usual chain or belt drive configuration. – with a much larger pedal belt wheel giving a higher gearing ratio.
+This additional speed produces the same feel (of momentum or kinetic energy) for the customer when riding the bike as the heavier flywheels with the usual chain or belt drive configuration.
+It has a much larger pedal belt wheel giving a higher gearing ratio.